sarahalang/2026-academicWebsite/_pages/teaching.md

 description: Teaching Portfolio and abstracts of classes taught
 nav: true
 nav_order: 4
-calendar: true
+calendar: false
 ---

-This page displays a collection of courses with detailed schedules, materials, and resources.
+# This page displays a collection of courses with detailed schedules, materials, and resources.
 You can organize your courses by years, terms, or topics.

 {% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}